 Dr Briggs will also discuss your goals associated with the surgery.
 Be open about the aesthetic you want and how having larger breasts make you feel.
 You can also show some reference photos of how you want your body to look.

-Dr Briggs will measure your breasts and will give you a rough estimate of how much breast tissue will be removed and how your breasts will look in the end.
+Dr Briggs will measure your breasts and will give you a rough estimate of how much breast tissue will be removed and how your breasts could look after surgery.
 Your surgeon will request that you get a mammogram and breast exam prior to the surgery.

 The surgeon might dive deeper into your lifestyle and daily habits such as; whether you smoke or drink alcohol, how active you are and ask you to make necessary adjustments prior to the surgery.
 The surgeon might ask you to avoid certain medications along with a few other precautions to take prior to the surgery.
 Make sure you adhere to all the instructions given by your surgeon to avoid any risks and complications.